nytimes/react-prosemirror/README.md

 phase of the React render lifecycle, _after_ all of the ProseMirror component's children have run their render functions.
 This means that special care must be taken to access the EditorView from within other React components.
-In order to abstract away this complexity, ProseMirror-React provides two hooks:
+In order to abstract away this complexity, React ProseMirror provides two hooks:
 `useEditorViewLayoutEffect` and `useEditorViewEvent`.
 Both of these hooks can be used from any children of the ProseMirror component.